MiladGhadimi/q-magnav-demo/README.md

 This demo does **not** claim access to a real quantum magnetometer.
 The "quantum-grade magnetometer" option simulates a lower-noise magnetic sensor mode to study its effect on localization robustness.

-A good sentence to use:
+Actually:

-> I simulate quantum-magnetometer-grade sensitivity and study its effect on localization under GNSS spoofing.
+> We simulate quantum-magnetometer-grade sensitivity and study its effect on localization under GNSS spoofing.

 ## Possible pitch